SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 ### Publish the script

-The API script is complete and needs to be published to the DataMiner System.
+When the API script is complete, it needs to be published to the DataMiner System.
 You can do so using the built-in publish feature of DIS.
 Make sure that DIS can connect to the DataMiner System you want to upload your script to.
 You will need to [edit the DIS settings](xref:DIS_settings#dma) so the DMA is selectable.

 1. In the *Solution Explorer*, double-click *HelloWorldAPI.xml* .